We

 Ongoing Monitoring

-Our flock in enrolled in the USDA Voluntary Scrapie
+Our flock is enrolled in the USDA Scrapie Flock Certification Program (SFCP)

-compliance with all terms of this program.
-Our flock
+and is in compliance with all terms of this program with a status date of

-outside the USA as maedi visna), please refer to
+(known outside the USA as maedi visna), please refer to the OPPCSBA site, www.oppsociety.org.

 We